open-cogsci/osdoc/include/api/text_input.md

 # class __text_input__

 The text_input widget allows the participant to enter multi-character responses.
-(This widget has no relation to the text_input plugin, which was created before forms where added to OpenSesame.)
+(This widget has no relation to the text_input plug-in, which was created before forms where added to OpenSesame.)

 __Example (OpenSesame script):__